datastax/nodejs-driver/README.md

-﻿# DataStax Node.js Driver for Apache Cassandra
+# DataStax Node.js Driver for Apache Cassandra

-Node.js driver for [Apache Cassandra][cassandra].
-This driver works exclusively with the Cassandra Query Language version 3 (CQL3) and Cassandra's native protocol.
+A modern, [feature-rich](#features) and highly tunable Node.js client library for Apache Cassandra (1.2+) and DataStax Enterprise (3.1+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.

 ## Installation